OzanYasin/git-and-github-bootcamp/README.md

 &&

 The content from the branch you are trying to merge from is displayed between the **=======** and **>>>>>>>** symbols.

+### **Resolving Conflicts**

+Whenever you encounter merge conflicts, follow these steps to resolve them:

+1. Open up the file(s) with merge conflicts
+2. Edit the file(s) to remove the conflicts.
+Decide which branch's content you want to keep in each 3. conflict.
+Or keep the content from both.
+3. Remove the conflict "markers" in the document
+4. Add your changes and then make a commit!